 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-P-glycoprotein (P-gp/ABCG1) inhibitor.
-Blocks P-gp-mediated multidrug resistance (MDR) of the cytotoxic drugs doxorubicin (Cat.
+Elacridar hydrochloride is a P-glycoprotein (P-gp/ABCB1) and breast cancer resistance protein (BCRP/ABCG2) inhibitor.
+Elacridar hydrochloride blocks P-gp-mediated multidrug resistance (MDR) of the cytotoxic drugs doxorubicin (Cat.
 No. 2252) and vincristine (Cat.
 No. 1257) in CHRC5 cells.
-Also inhibits breast cancer resistance protein (BCRP/ABCG2).
 Orally active.

 Sold for research purposes under agreement from GlaxoSmithKline.

 |Storage||Store at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.